Garfield's Pet Force

 The inciting incident occurs at 8 minutes when The comic book mysteriously comes to life and pulls the pets into its world through a portal.
 The characters are transported against their will from their safe home into an alien superhero universe..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Garfield reluctantly agrees to help the Pet Force team stop Vetvix, accepting his role as Garzooka.
+This indicates the protagonist's commitment to Garfield reluctantly agrees to help the Pet Force team stop Vetvix, accepting his role as Garzooka.
 His choice is motivated by self-interest (getting home) but represents commitment to the adventure., moving from reaction to action.

 The Collapse moment at 55 minutes (71% through) represents the emotional nadir.
 Here, Vetvix appears to win, potentially capturing Emperor Jon or gaining complete control.
 Garfield's selfishness leads to catastrophic failure.
 The team falls apart, and it seems all hope is lost.
-Metaphorical death of Garfield's old identity., shows the protagonist at their lowest point.
+Metaphorical death of Garfield's old identity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 60 minutes initiates the final act resolution at 78% of the runtime.
 Garfield has a realization about true heroism and teamwork.
 He chooses to put others first and truly lead the Pet Force team.
 Synthesis of his natural abilities with newly learned selflessness.
 The breakthrough moment that launches the finale., demonstrating the transformation achieved throughout the journey.